-The Cabarrus Economic Development is the economic development agency for Cabarrus County.
-As a collaboration of local government and local businesses, the Partnership commits its efforts to creating jobs and building tax base in Cabarrus County and it municipalities.
-Activities focus on attraction of new industry, as well as retention and expansion of existing businesses.
+The Cabarrus Economic Development Corporation is the lead economic development agency for Cabarrus County.
+As a collaboration of local government and local businesses, the Partnership commits its efforts to creating jobs and building tax base in Cabarrus County and its municipalities.
+Activities focus on recruitment of new industry, as well as retention and expansion of existing businesses.

 Cabarrus Regional Chamber of Commerce